manv6/cucumber-cypress-rerun/README.md

 The plugin will keep the failed scenarios and will replace the selected tag with @failed for the second run to execute only failed ones

+if not tags used then all scenarios will run and on the second run an env argument will be passed to filter scenarios by `@failed` tag.
 ## Debugging

 Run this script with environment variable `DEBUG=cucumber-cypress-rerun` to see verbose logs